 Priority is given to families living outside the Joplin area.

 Families are asked to contribute $10 per night.
 If that is not possible their stay is sponsored.

-One full time house manager, one part-time program assistant, and 135 active adult and teen volunteers, as well as 32 junior volunteers operate this 24 hours a day, 365 days a year program.
+One full time program manager, one part-time program coordinator, and 136 active adult and teen volunteers, as well as 16 junior volunteers, and 16 special project volunteers operate this 24 hours a day, 365 days a year program.
 The House Manager oversees the day-to-day operation.
 Volunteers help with all aspects of the House including housekeeping, support and services to families, night manager duties, meal preparation & fundraising.

 All monies needed to operate the program are derived through individual and/or corporate donations.
 Ronald McDonald House is a tax exempt, nonprofit organization established as a 501c3.
 Donations are tax deductible.

 Founders of the first RMH in Philadelphia selected the name “Ronald McDonald House” because this beloved clown is a symbol of happiness to children around the world.